 HSBC Bank offers free international money transfers to Premier and Advance current account holders that are sending money to either another HSBC account anywhere in the world or for payments in euros to the European Economic Area (EEA).
 You must use HSBC’s online banking to send the transfers.
 It is possible to send money to other bank accounts and in other currencies for a £4 fee per transfer.
 The maximum amount you can send in one online transfer is £50,000.

-As with many high street banks, it is worth comparing their conversion rates with a specialist firm, such as XE Money Transfer, before making any final transaction.
+As with many high street banks, it is worth comparing their conversion rates with a specialist firm before making any final transaction.
 It is possible that a better exchange rate may outweigh the saving of no transaction fee.

 State Bank of India (SBI) UK allows you to transfer money to India for free when you send Rupees from your UK SBI UK account using its online banking service.
 You must also maintain the required minimum balance for the account to qualify for the free transfers.